-Our story goes back to the 1980s when an adventure seeking Icelandic couple traveled to Nepal for a great river rafting adventure.
-After their trip, they knew they had fallen in love with the sport and they returned home with an absolute intention to launch Iceland’s first adventure travel company.
-They wanted to share their beautiful experience in Nepal with the Icelandic people, so they started searching for rivers which were suitable for rafting.
+Icelandic couple traveled to Nepal for a great river rafting adventure.
+They wanted to share their beautiful experience in Nepal with the Icelandic people, so they started searching for rivers that were suitable for rafting.
 One day they came across the stunning Hvítá (White River), they knew immediately that this was exactly what they had been looking for.
 They named their company Bátafólkið (The Boat People) and the team quickly grew.

 In 2001, Arctic Rafting moved their operations to the Hvítá River.
 At this time the sport wasn’t very big in Iceland and close friendships were formed within this tight-knit group of people.